casigoldi/groscery/README.md

 # Get the app running

-Application is running on github pages: https://casigoldi.github.io/groscery/index.html#/ The `build` contains all necessary files to just run the index.html in your browser.
+Application is running on github pages: https://casigoldi.github.io/groscery/index.html#/.
+The `build` folder contains all necessary files to just run the index.html in your browser.